All Together Now (Better Than Ezra album)

-All Together Now is the eighth studio album by the New Orleans-based rock group Better Than Ezra, released on September 9, 2014.
+All Together Now is the eighth studio album by the New Orleans–based rock group Better Than Ezra, released on September 9, 2014.
 It is available on CD, vinyl and as a digital download.
-Produced and mixed by Grammy-nominated producer Tony Hoffer, the album marks the band's first release through The End Records.
+Produced and mixed by producer Tony Hoffer, the album marks the band's first release through The End Records.

 Background and recording

 On February 10, 2014, it was announced that the band had signed with The End Records for the release of their eighth studio album.

-The band entered producer Tony Hoffer's studio, The Hobby Shop in Highland Park, CA, in the summer of 2013 to record the album.
+The band entered producer Tony Hoffer's studio, The Hobby Shop in Highland Park, California, in the summer of 2013 to record the album.
 Singer/guitarist Kevin Griffin described the process with Hoffer to CBS News in June 2014:

-"Tony's aesthetic is different than maybe ours -- production-wise.
+"Tony's aesthetic is different than maybe ours—production-wise.
 He wants to have less elements do more.
 Our default when we produce...is like, 'We need more guitars!"...And Tony is like, 'No we're going to do one guitar and make it sound great and interesting."

 In an interview with Pollstar published on March 26, 2014, bassist Tom Drummond explained the gap between the band's 2009 release Paper Empire and All Together Now:

 "We decided that we were going to put this out on our own terms.
 Nobody was going to tell us we had to put one out right now and then we’d rush through a bunch of songs to put out.
 We didn’t want to do that.
 We wanted to make the album we wanted to make ...
 So we took our time with it, we hired the right producer and we’re very excited about it."

 The band aimed for a sound that would please old fans and at the same time attract new ones.
 "We made an album that was poppier and more concise songwriting," says lead singer and songwriter Kevin Griffin.
 "We wanted to give our old fans something familiar, but we wanted to attract new fans."

 Promotion

-In support of the album, the band is touring the US during the summer and fall of 2014.
+In support of the album, the band toured the US during the summer and fall of 2014.

 One week before its release, Billboard premiered the album in its entirety via online stream.

 On September 21, 2014, the band's performance from Anaheim's House of Blues was streamed live through Yahoo!
 Music.